Indusind Intl Acquires Stake In Sterling Bank & Trust

 Growth Capital To Help Sterling Foray Into The Americas And The UK & Europe.
 Bank Aims To Service Ultra HNI Clients.

-Nassau, Bahamas -- (ReleaseWire) -- 11/16/2022 --Sterling Bank & Trust Limited (SBTL), a member of the Sterling Global Financial Group (SGF), announced the sale of a majority stake in SBTL to IIHL Capital Limited (IIHCL) — a subsidiary of IndusInd International Holding Limited (IIHL), a Mauritius-based Investment Holding Company with investments in Finance and Banking, and is the promoter entity of IndusInd Bank, the fifth-largest listed bank in India.
+Toronto, ON -- (ReleaseWire) -- 11/21/2022 --Sterling Bank & Trust Limited (SBTL), a member of the Sterling Global Financial Group (SGF), announced the sale of a majority stake in SBTL to IIHL Capital Limited (IIHCL) — a subsidiary of IndusInd International Holding Limited (IIHL), a Mauritius-based Investment Holding Company with investments in Finance and Banking, and is the promoter entity of IndusInd Bank, the fifth-largest listed bank in India.

 IIHCL provides not only the capital but also brings the global experience of financial services and an extensive network of Ultra-High-Net-Worth clients.
 This would put SBTL in the next trajectory, enabling it to offer world-class products and services, apart from traditional mortgage loans, in The Bahamas, the USA, Grand Cayman, and the UK.
 Neo-banks may occupy close to 40% of the overall BFSI market by 2030; therefore, the strategic objective is to provide innovative, cutting-edge technology-based, end-to-end digital-based solutions to customers globally.